laurencelundblade/QCBOR/README.md

 As of March 2022, t_cose works with the PSA 1.0 Crypto API as implemented by Mbed TLS 2.x and 3.x.

-This integration supports SHA-256, SHA-384 and SHA-512 with ECDSA to support the COSE algorithms ES256, ES384 and ES512.
+This integration supports SHA-256, SHA-384 and SHA-512 with
+ECDSA, EdDSA or RSAPSS to support the COSE algorithms ES256, ES384 and ES512, PS256, PS384 and PS512.

 If Mbed TLS is installed in /usr/local, you can probably just run
 make: